Buffer vs Hootsuite: Who Wins The Social Media Battle?

 When collaborating with Buffer, you must manually pick which social media accounts your teams will administer.
 You’ll have two authorization levels on this platform: Contributor and Manager.

 This straightforward approach is now appropriate for smaller firms with a limited number of social accounts.
-Hootsuite offers additional services to provide for larger organizations with a strong social media presence.
+Hootsuite offers additional services for larger organizations with a strong social media presence.

 Source: Hootsuite